 All amounts outstanding under the fifth amended and restated revolving credit facility become due and payable on the facility termination date of December 4, 2024.
 The Term Loan is repayable in quarterly payments of \$3.25 million, the first of which was made on April 1, 2020, plus an annual payment equal to 25% of the annual Excess Cash Flow as defined in the credit agreement (an amount not to exceed \$12 million annually), less certain voluntary prepayments made during the year, with final payment at maturity.
+In the first quarter of fiscal 2022 the Company repaid \$4.6 million of additional loan repayments due to Excess Cash Flow related to fiscal 2021.
 In the first quarter of fiscal 2021 the banks waived the Excess Cash Flow requirement related to fiscal 2020.

 The interest rate on the fifth amended and restated revolving credit facility and the Term Loan is based on a margin over LIBOR or a base rate.
-At December 31, 2020, the effective interest rate on the Term Loan was approximately 4.4% and the effective interest rate on revolving credit facility borrowings was approximately 3.8%.
-At September 30, 2020, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 5.2% and 4.0%, respectively.
+At December 31, 2021, the effective interest rate on the Term Loan was approximately 4.3% and the effective interest rate on revolving credit facility borrowings was approximately 2.7%.
+At September 30, 2021, the effective interest rate on the term loan and revolving credit facility borrowings was approximately 4.3% and 2.5%, respectively.